 - (1) Continuation.
 Any nonconforming use which existed lawfully at the time of adoption of this local law may be continued, subject to the following provisions. - (2) Expansion, extension, modification, or replacement. - a.
 Expansion - 1.
+A nonconforming use shall not be enlarged beyond the area of the existing structure in which the use is located, which structure existed prior to adoption of this local law, unless granted a special use permit from the Planning Board.
+Said expansion shall also be subject to site plan approval, to be considered at the same time as the special use permit application, where the Use Table of this local law and the provisions of Article VII (Site Plan Review) require site plan approval for the expansion.
 A nonconforming use shall not be enlarged beyond the area of the existing structure in which the use is located, which structure existed prior to adoption of this local law, unless granted a use variance from the Zoning Board of Appeals and, if required by the terms of the area variance granted, site plan review by the Planning Board.